CALL NOW FOR A FREE CONSULTATION:888-407-2955

 If you have additional questions about your defective vehicle and legal options, a California Jeep lemon law lawyer at our office would be happy to discuss the specifics of your case.

 The statute of limitations for filing a lemon law claim in California is four years from the date a consumer knew or should have known that the vehicle was a lemon.
 This does not mean, however, that if you have had your vehicle for more than 4 years, you cannot bring a lemon law claim.
 Our California Jeep lemon law attorneys at Neale & Fhima have successfully “lemoned” vehicles that are more than 10 years old.
-If you have purchased or leased a lemon, you want to start the buyback process as soon as possible.
+If you have purchased or leased a lemon, consulting with a trusted lemon law lawyer can provide you with guidance on your rights and potential remedies.
 After the statute of limitations has passed, a judge may dismiss your case.
 Collect copies of your repair bills, work orders and receipts and call a skilled California Jeep lemon law attorney today at 888-407-2955.

 Neale & Fhima has helped countless clients qualify their defective vehicle for lemon law protection, even in unusual circumstances.